rahulgupta-nitjsr/trendtrivia/LOCAL_SCHEDULER_GUIDE.md

-# 🖥️ Local Scheduler Guide (No Firebase Upgrade Required)
+# 🖥️ Local Scheduler Guide (Spark plan, no Blaze required)

 ## **✅ What You Get**

-A **fully functional AI content generation system** that works without upgrading to Firebase Blaze plan.
-This approach uses your browser's capabilities and localStorage for persistence.
+A **fully functional AI content generation system** that works on Firebase Spark (free) without upgrading to Blaze.
+This approach uses your browser's capabilities and localStorage for persistence, or Node scripts for headless runs.

 ## **🚀 How It Works**